LIVE MORE LIFE, BE MORE iIrish

 It is also the venue where, in 1902, James Connelly spoke in support of a free and United Ireland.
 Fourteen years later, he would be executed at Kilmainham Gaol for his participation in the Easter Rising.

-The Cooper Union once again served as a historic venue when Mary Lou McDonald, Sinn Féin President, and Leader of the Opposition in the Dáil, addressed the Irish Unity Summit, declaring that, “We’ve run the numbers, and it is adding up to a vote in 2030 that will create a United Ireland.”
+The Cooper Union once again served as a historic venue when Mary Lou McDonald, Sinn Féin President, and Leader of the Opposition in the Dáil, addressed the Irish Unity Summit, declaring, “We’ve run the numbers, and it is adding up to a vote in 2030 that will create a United Ireland.”

-First, no Irish Republican-Nationalist has served in any elected leadership capacity in the north following partition.
+First, no Irish Republican-Nationalist has served in any elected leadership capacity in the north following the partition.
 This year, Michelle O’Neill, Sinn Féin Vice President and MLA, became the First Minister and leader of the Northern Ireland Assembly, with Sinn Féin holding the majority in the Assembly.

 The level of support for Sinn Féin in the north and the Republic provides an indicator of the direction that unification support is heading.
-Second, although a slim majority in the north presently favors remaining a part of the UK, the number is dwindling.
+Second, although a slim majority in the north presently favors the remaining part of the UK, the number is dwindling.

 As an example, an Irish News poll from February of this year revealed that 62% of the residents in the north would choose to rejoin the European Union following the UK’s adoption of Brexit.
 This is a revealing statistic.
-The Republic is a member of the European Union, enjoying the privileges of trade, travel, a common currency, along with having a thriving economy.
+The Republic is a member of the European Union, enjoying the privileges of trade, travel, and a common currency, along with having a thriving economy.

 From this vantage point, one can see that unification is an attractive and sensible alternative to the present situation in the north.
 The third factor is the success of the Good Friday Agreement (GFA).
 Since its signing in 1998, the GFA ended the thirty years of the Troubles, established peace, and allowed for new investment in the north, albeit slow at this time.
 It also opened the border with the Republic.